 - Use the double-declining balance depreciation rate, which is double that of the straight-line depreciation rate.

-- Record annual depreciation.
-It equals starting net book value x depreciation rate.
+- Record the annual depreciation.
+To calculate, use this formula: (Starting net book value x Depreciation rate).

-- Repeat till the book value falls to the salvage amount.
+- Repeat until the book value falls to the salvage amount.

 Sum-of-Years’ Digit’s Method

 Typically, this procedure is not as aggressive as double-declining depreciation.
 Be aware that the sum-of-years’ digit’s method disregards net book value.

 - Sum up the digits using (n2 + n)/2 where the period of recovery is n.

 - Calculate the depreciable figure, which is equal to the initial cost minus salvage value.